tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/testimonials.md

 6. Save the `index.astro` file.

-7. Run `yard preview` on the terminal to see the changes made in your local environment.

 ### Displaying Testimonials

-To display a testimonial slider, a `data` prop is given to the `TestimonialSwiper` component in `TestimonialSwiper.tsx` file. `TestimonialSwiper` is a react functional component that recieves an array of `TestimonialType` objects.
+ To display a testimonial slider, a  `data` prop is given to the `TestimonialSwiper` component in **"TestimonialSwiper.tsx"** file. `TestimonialSwiper` is a react functional component that recieves an array of **TestimonialType** objects.

-1. `Swiper` and `SwiperSlide` components are used within the `TestimonialSwiper` provided by the `Swiper.js` library.
+ 1. `Swiper` and `SwiperSlide` components are used within the `TestimonialSwiper`provided by the **Swiper.js** library.
 Within the `Swiper` component, the behaviour and appearance of the component is configured.

  ```jsx title="TestimonialSwiper.tsx" {2-5} showLineNumbers
       <Swiper